jakubhalun/photo-location/README.md

 ### Disclaimer:
 This particular application was crafted primarily for personal use.
 It has undergone testing only with KML files produced by Geo Tracker.
 Users who opt to utilize this tool should be aware that it hasn't been subjected to extensive commercial-grade testing.
-I've made it available hoping it might be beneficial to others.
-However, those who choose to use it should proceed with caution and be mindful of its limitations.
+I've made it available, hoping it might be beneficial to others.
+However, those who use it should proceed cautiously and be mindful of its limitations.

 ### Licensing:
 The application's code is available under the Apache License, Version 2.0, January 2004.